Analysis | The war in Ukraine spills over onto Fox News airwaves

 On his show a few nights later, Carlson responded, leading his show with an interview with the general.

-“Unlike so many of the TV generals you see all day long, MacGregor is not angling for a board seat at Raytheon,” he said.
-“Unlike so many of the so-called reporters you see on television, he is not acting as a flak for [Defense Secretary] Lloyd Austin at The Pentagon.”
+“Unlike so many of the TV generals you see all day long, Macgregor is not angling for a board seat at Raytheon,” he said.
+“Unlike so many of the so-called reporters you see on television, he is not acting secretly as a flack for [Defense Secretary] Lloyd Austin at the Pentagon.”

 What Griffin has been doing, to some extent, is fighting fire with fire: turning the one-sided opinion panels that are the network’s forte into actual debates, albeit time-shifted ones.
-Fox’s opinion hosts aren’t generally interested in presenting a balanced picture; Griffin has been trying to force them to.
+Fox’s opinion hosts aren’t generally interested in presenting a balanced picture; Griffin has been trying to force them to do so.

 She’s not the only one.
 When the network’s resident comedian Greg Gutfeld shrugged at the conflict in Ukraine by suggesting that the media was simply trying to generate an “emotional response” in its coverage, reporter Benjamin Hall disagreed — as he stood in Ukraine.